26-27 February 2019

 José Riello (UAM); Borja Franco Llopis (UNED)

-Conversely, “Niños mártires: Acusaciones medievales, devociones modernas y la imagen religiosa en la España de los siglos XVI y XVII” (UNED, 27 February), deals instead with the process of transformation of medieval accusations of infanticide against Jews, Muslims, Conversos and Moriscos, into religious cults.
+Conversely, “Niños mártires: Acusaciones medievales, devociones modernas y la imagen religiosa en la España de los siglos XVI y XVII” (UNED, 27 February, Sala 3.31, Facultad de Geografía y Historia, 10:30), deals instead with the process of transformation of medieval accusations of infanticide against Jews, Muslims, Conversos and Moriscos, into religious cults.
 The legends were modified, adapted and ultimately transformed into saintly hagiographies complying with the requirements of early modern religious norms.
 Instead, child martyr imagery seems to have developed in a more autonomous way, according to established visual traditions and artistic conventions.
-By analyzing the cults to child martyrs in Spain, this paper will explore the intersections between anti-Jewish and anti-Muslim violence and early modern visual conventions in religious imagery.
+By analyzing the cults to child martyrs in Spain, this paper explores the intersections between anti-Jewish and anti-Muslim violence and early modern visual conventions in religious imagery.